Living Life on Your Terms

 Looking back, I realise that this was the universe's way of liberating me from a toxic situation.
 The years that followed were a journey of self-discovery and transformation.
 I had to rebuild myself and create a new life for myself and my children.
 I made unconventional choices, like going to university at 38, changing careers multiple times, and eventually moving to the beautiful Welsh mountains.
 When I was diagnosed with ADHD at 52 and advised to seek an autism diagnosis, everything I'd felt my whole life finally made sense.
 It was a moment of relief and freedom, knowing that I was not alone in my struggles.

-Studying for my MSc in Applied Positive Psychology taught me the importance of self-compassion, setting me on a new path even before I knew I was neurodivergent.
+Studying for my MSc in Applied Positive Psychology taught me the power of self-compassion, setting me on a new path long before I even knew I was neurodivergent.
 I stopped trying to be everything for everyone and started focusing on what I needed.
-Learning positive psychology tools helped change my life, and self-compassion had the biggest impact.
-Now, I take much better care of my needs, offer myself kindness when I stumble, allow myself to rest when necessary, and treat myself as I would a good friend.
+Learning positive psychology tools helped me shift from self-criticism to self-acceptance, and self-compassion had the biggest impact of all.
+Now, I honour my needs, offer myself kindness when I stumble, rest when I need to, and treat myself as I would a good friend.

-When I'm not working, you'll usually find me reading, drawing, or hiking with my golden retriever, Bear.
+When I’m not writing, you’ll usually find me reading, learning to draw, or hiking with my golden retriever, Bear.

 Ready for some fun facts?